Kroy665/Kroy665/README.md

 ![Full Stack Developer | AI Developer]

-I am an experienced Full-Stack Developer and AI Developer with over 2 years of experience at Advanced Nonlinear Technology Ltd. I specialize in the MERN stack (React, Nextjs, Redux, NodeJS, Express, MongoDB), MySQL, Postgres, Flask, and OpenAPI.
+I am an experienced Full-Stack and AI Developer with over 2 years of experience at Advanced Nonlinear Technology Ltd. I specialize in the MERN stack (React, Nextjs, Redux, NodeJS, Express, MongoDB), MySQL, Postgres, Flask, and OpenAPI.
 I also have proficient experience in AI development with tools such as OpenAI, fine-tuning, and Hugging Face.
 I love Python for database management!

 I hold a B.sc and M.Sc in mathematics from Burdwan University.
 Passionate about solving complex problems, I draw on my strong mathematical background to deliver innovative and efficient software solutions.